chai314/UnpossibleCathexis/content/posts/skhh.md

 And you let them.

 The capo is loaded.
 Wires us plenty of compensation for entertaining his halfwits.
-As for the other customers, well, they find it in their best interests to abscond at the sortie, lickety-split.
-Lo, speak of the devils.
-You see them?
+As for the other customers, well, they find it in their best interests to abscond at the sortie lickety-split.
+Speak of the devils... you see them?

 They’re hard to miss Toods.
 You’ve got a hoodlum problem.
 Need to put up a *No Mohawks* sign ‘round here.
 And the gin… think I’ll take the whole bottle.